Olukeye/movies-app/README.md

 # movies-app

-This is a mini movie app built with bpth React framework for the frontend and [ExpressJS](http://expressjs.com/) and mode.js for (Backend)
+This is a mini movie app built with both React framework for the frontend and [ExpressJS](http://expressjs.com/) and mode.js for (Backend)

 ## Getting Started.